Sun tanning: Tanning behavior of different skin colors

 A person's natural skin color affects their reaction to exposure to sunlight.
 An individual's natural skin color can vary from a dark brown to a nearly colorless pigmentation, which may appear white.
-In 1975, Harvard dermatologist Thomas B. Fitzpatrick devised the Fitzpatrick scale which described the common tanning behavior of various skin types, as follows:
+In 1975, Harvard dermatologist Thomas B. Fitzpatrick devised the Fitzpatrick scale to describe the common tanning behavior of various skin types, as follows:

+Dark skin does provide some protection against the sun's ultraviolet rays, but people with dark skin are still subject to photoaging and melanoma.

 Health aspects

 The most common risk of exposure to ultraviolet radiation is sunburn, the speed and severity of which vary among individuals.
-This can be alleviated at least to some extent by the prior application of a suitable-strength sunscreen, which will also hinder the tanning process due to the blocking of UV light.
+This can be alleviated at least to some extent by the prior application of a suitable-strength sunscreen, which also hinders the tanning process due to the blocking of UV light.
 Overexposure to ultraviolet radiation is known to cause skin cancer, make skin age and wrinkle faster, mutate DNA, and impair the immune system.
 Frequent tanning bed use triples the risk of developing melanoma, the deadliest form of skin cancer, according to a 2010 study.
 The study suggests that the melanoma risk is linked more closely to total exposure than it is to the age at which an individual first uses a tanning bed.
-The International Agency for Research on Cancer places the use of tanning beds in the highest cancer risk category, describing them as carcinogenic to humans even if used as recommended.
-Frequent tanning also has behavioural reinforcing effects, following UVA radiation epidermal keratinocytes synthesize POMC inducing the production of β-Endorphins which are opioid agonists.
-An opioid blockade will also then cause withdrawal signs after habitual UV exposure leading to many tanners meeting the DSM-IV criteria for addiction.
+Frequent tanning also has behavioural reinforcing effects, following UVA radiation epidermal keratinocytes synthesize POMC inducing the production of β-Endorphins, which are opioid agonists.
+An opioid blockade also then causes withdrawal signs after habitual UV exposure, leading to many tanners meeting the DSM-IV criteria for addiction.
 Several organizations, such as the World Health Organization (WHO), the American Cancer Society and the US Surgeon General have issued guidelines warning about sun tanning and UV radiation exposure, either from the sun or from indoor tanning.
 Production of vitamin D is essential for human health.
 Moderate exposure (avoiding sunburn) to UV radiation provides benefits such as increased vitamin D, as well as other possible benefits that are still being studied.
 Several tanning activators have used different forms of psoralen, which are known to be photocarcinogenic.
 Health authorities have banned psoralen since July 1996.